 5. Education and Competence Lift

-AI can personalise training and development programs for employees, enhancing their cybersecurity skills and knowledge.
+AI can personalise training and development programmes for employees, enhancing their cybersecurity skills and knowledge.
 This continuous education helps maintain a high level of competence across the organisation, ensuring that staff are equipped to handle evolving threats.

 6. Real-Time Threat Detection and Response